ohhelloana/ohhelloana/src/posts/css-talk-final-act.md

 ## What's next?

 I don't know but I don't want to force anything.
 This is a side gig to me and an experience for myself as my current job doesn't require me to do talks.
-I mean, I always have a talk in my pocket about the IndieWeb if anyone is interested!
+I mean, [I always have a talk in my pocket about the IndieWeb if anyone is interested](https://noti.st/anarodrigues/b6GF87/building-sharing-and-owning-your-online-presence)!

-During this year I was a fucking pain in the arse to those close to me.
+I'm sure that during this year I was a fucking pain in the arse to those close to me.
 I was so afraid and doubting myself that most times I couldn't believe the kind things people were telling me.
 I asked for reassurance a lot and, for that, I am sorry.
 I just really really wanted to do well.
 But I think it is time to fully embrace my silly self and just be that person - even if it is "unprofessional".